My baby has a hearing impairment – what do I do next?

 Once the level of hearing loss has been confirmed, the hospital will advise you on whether hearing aids or cochlear implants are possible.
 Other departments such as audiology and speech therapy will also be involved in supporting your child.

-Your child will need time to get used to hearing aids. or implants, they will be guided by the sound vibrations they experience.
+Your child will need time to get used to hearing aids or implants.
+They will need to understand and be guided by the sound vibrations they experience.

 A good way to put meaning to vibrations or visual cues is to use some form of sign language.
-British Sign Language (BSL) is used by profoundly deaf people who cannot hear a full range of sounds so it is difficult to make sense of the sounds around them.
-Making sense of spoken sounds is very difficult as a number of sounds are not visible on the lips.
+British Sign Language (BSL) is used by profoundly deaf people who cannot hear a full range of sounds and so cannot make sense of the sounds around them.
+Making sense of spoken sounds is particularly difficult as a number of sounds are not visible on the lips.

 How can I support my child’s communication needs?